gregparkes/gitermap/README.md

 - Easy parallelization built on top of `joblib`
 - Automatic caching of results at the end of iteration (end-caching)
 - Automatic caching at each step of iteration (chunk-caching)
+- Additive caching for randomized repeats
+- Seemless integration with `itertools`, allowing for generators and functional computing

+`gitermap` provides simple access with useful accessory functions, and detailed access through exposure to underlying classes via `MapContext` which neatly wrap the complexity for you.

 ## Examples